 There is a strong need that machine-learning techniques adhere to established methodological standards already defined in prediction model research.
 Fair and neutral evaluations and comparisons against these existing prediction model approaches must be done.
 Authors have predominately reported model discrimination measures (such as AUROC, precision, and sensitivity etc.) in this paper.
 However, it is widely recommended to report both model discrimination and calibration statistics (such as Brier score, calibration-in-the-large, calibration slope etc.) as model performance measures.
 Machine learning models are not exempted from calibration measures.
 See Riley et al paper published in BMJ in 2016.
 TP: Jeg kiggede på Riley 2016 og fandt: “Calibration examines the agreement between predicted and observed risks, and can be quantified by measures such as the calibration slope and the expected/observed (E/O) statistic (box 1)” Jeg tror simpelthen de gerne vil se, at fordelingen af scores er den samme i training/validation og test data.
 Dette mener jeg er et hårdt krav, idet “Weak overtraining is good” [Giles Louppes], men lad os da bare gøre det.
 Forslag til svar: [TP: Mere af det samme ovenfor?]
+Author response: In our opinion the arguments by Riley in the mentioned paper can be debated as some authors have argued the “weak overtraining is good” Ref: Gilles Louppes xxxx However, we have added the distribution of training/validation and test data scores for interpretation in the appendix.

 Prediction models based on machine learning are much more reliant on computers for implementation of the underlying model, which is often labelled as a black box.
 This inherent complexity behind machine learning obfuscates interpretation or face-value assessment of the prediction model algorithm.
 Therefore, the machine learning algorithms should be available to others for independent validation or to implement it into the clinical workflow.
 Therefore, authors should add analytic codes as a supplementary file.
 TP: Fint - eller link til GitHub vil jeg mene er mere professionelt.
 Vi kan også svare med en kommentar omkring SHAP-værdier og at vi af samme grund også laver en LR-model.
-Forslag til svar (TP):
+Forslag til svar (TP): Author response: We agree with the reviewer that the underlying model is often a “black box”.
+However, this is why we present the detailed SHAP-Analysis evaluating the contribution of the individual variables on the risk-score.
+Furthermore, as suggested by the reviewer we have included a link to GiTHub in the methods section for supplying the analytical code.